seung-lab/chunkflow/README.md

 | save-tif       | Save chunk as TIFF file |
 | save-nrrd      | Save chunk as NRRD file |

+## Affiliation
+This package is developed at Princeton University and Flatiron Institute.

 ## Reference
 We have a [paper](https://www.nature.com/articles/s41592-021-01088-5) for this repo: